-Since exceptional oral hygiene is the main target while wearing braces, eating and satisfying your food cravings can become a challenge.
-A beautiful and healthy smile will be delayed if brackets pop off, bands get loose or even tooth decay and gum disease appears from eating the wrong food.
+Since exceptional oral hygiene is the main target while wearing braces, eating and satisfying your food cravings can become challenging.
+A beautiful and healthy smile will be delayed if brackets pop off, bands get loose, or tooth decay and gum disease appear from eating the wrong food.

 The following foods are important to avoid while wearing braces so treatment is not prolonged and your oral hygiene stays flawless.

-- It might sound meaningless but crunchy foods like popcorn kernels and ice can set a nightmare free.
-If kernels are stuck between teeth and braces, it can irritate gum tissue and cause tooth decay and cavities.
+It might sound meaningless, but crunchy foods like popcorn kernels and ice can free a nightmare.
+If kernels are stuck between teeth and braces, they can irritate gum tissue and cause tooth decay and cavities.

-- This also happens with chips, pretzels, and nuts.
-A dentist in Calgary might even have to remove your braces to get residue out.
+This also happens with chips, pretzels, and nuts.
+Our dentist in NE Calgary might even have to remove your braces to remove the residue.
 Otherwise, your gum tissue might swell.

-- Beef jerky is not suggested because of the force you need to apply to eat it.
+Beef jerky is not suggested because of the force you must apply to eat it.
 It can break your dental hardware.

-- Other tough meats, such as steak, might need excessive chewing to eat.
+Other tough meats, such as steak, might need excessive chewing.
 This can cause damage to the bands in the back of your mouth.
 Be sure to cut them into small pieces.
-Try to change a protein diet to turkey meatballs, lunchmeat, tuna, salmon, tender chicken, and meatloaf.
+Change a protein diet to turkey meatballs, lunch meat, tuna, salmon, tender chicken, and meatloaf.
 Those are easy to chew and don’t stick to your mouth.

-Some food options while seeking orthodontic treatment include soft foods like yogurt, cottage cheese, scrambled eggs, pudding and fruits and vegetables such as watermelon, bananas, kiwi and steamed vegetables.
-Carbohydrates like ravioli, pasta, tortillas, rice, muffins, and pancakes are good to go since they are usually soft.
+Some options for orthodontic treatment include soft foods like yogurt, cottage cheese, scrambled eggs, and pudding and fruits and vegetables such as watermelon, bananas, kiwi and steamed vegetables.
+Carbohydrates like ravioli, pasta, tortillas, rice, muffins, and pancakes are good since they are usually soft.

-After putting on dental braces in Calgary your mouth is quite swollen and painful.
+After putting on dental braces near you, your mouth is swollen and painful.
 During those first few days, some great food options are applesauce, smoothies, pudding, soup, mashed potatoes, and Jello.
 All those help ease the soreness sensation and swelling.

 Maintaining a balanced diet keeps your mouth and body healthy.
-This seriously improves orthodontic treatment results because a proper diet provides essential nutrients necessary for bones and tissues adjusting to change during braces treatment.
+This seriously improves orthodontic treatment results because a proper diet provides essential nutrients for bones and tissues adjusting to changes during braces treatment.

-Remember, poor oral hygiene can not only cause cavities but also cause painful, swollen gums over your brackets.
+Remember, poor oral hygiene can cause cavities and painful, swollen gums over your brackets.